Nelhe/NaileR/README.md

 ## Usage

-NaileR currently features 4 datasets and 7 functions.
+NaileR currently features 8 datasets and 7 functions.

 ### Datasets

+* agri_studies: contains the results of a Q method-like survey on agribusiness studies
 * beard, beard_cont and beard_wide: contain the results of a sensometrics experiment on beards
+* boss: contains the results of a Q method-like survey on the ideal boss
+* glossophobia: contains the results of a Q method-like survey on feelings about speaking in public
 * local_food: contains the results of a Q method-like survey on sustainable food systems
+* waste: contains the results of a survey on food waste

 ### Functions